 There’s another excuse for not visiting your doctor and wasting your time.
 Maybe you think that the diagnosis you’ll get is the same thing you think you have.

 Among modern professions, being a doctor is the one that requires the most training.
-They see many patients that only complain to them and don’t listen to their professional advice.
+They see many patients that only complain and don’t listen to their professional advice.

-Even so, they look out for your health.
+Still, they look out for your health.
 They also worry about the people they have in their care.
-They are more patient than their own patients.
+In addition, they’re often more patient than their own patients.

-Some people make their diseases worse by not following their doctor’s recommendations.
+Some people make their illness worse by not following their doctor’s advice.

 However, we’ve never heard a doctor say “this was a waste of time.”
 Instead, they go back to see a patient as if it were the first time.

 Don’t think that you’ve wasted time by only going to a consultation.
-It’s not bad to get it checked out.
+It’s not bad to get anything checked out.
 If you feel that something is wrong, get it looked at.

-“It’s better to go to the emergency room with a chest pain (or simply a feeling that something’s not right) and leave with medication for heart burn than to stay at home and have a heart attack.”
+“It’s better to go to the emergency room with chest pain (or simply a feeling that something’s not right) and leave with medication for heartburn than to stay home and have a heart attack.”